 From top-of-the-line to the average 9H glass screen protectors, you can’t go wrong by adding one to your screen.
 Sand is one of the most common causes of scratches on your phone, these and other mineral particulates are generally too small to notice and annoyingly difficult to get out.

-Having a screen protector on your device will defend against these types of scratches that occur while your device is in your pocket.
+Having a screen protector and wallet cover on your device will defend against these types of scratches that occur while your iPhone or Samsung is in your pocket.

 Will a Screen Protector Prevent Cracks?